Vishuvrm/Blogger/README.md

 # Blogger
-This is a blogging website, in which we can create new blogs and host them online.
+- This is a blogging website, which allows users to create new blogs and host them online.
+- It is built in python using Flask Framework.

+- This website allows multiple users to
+  -   Create their account
+  -   Creates a separate dashboard for each user
+  -   Allow them to create, edit, and delete their multiple posts.